PennyLaneAI/pennylane/doc/introduction/interfaces/jax.rst

 .. note::

-    The jax.jit transform is incompatible with vector-valued support.
+    The ``jax.jit`` transform is incompatible with vector-valued QNode support.

 .. _jax_optimize: